giacbrd/ShallowLearn/README.rst

 Using the hashing trick together with ``partial_fit(X, y)`` yield a powerful *online* text classifier.

 Constructor argument names are a mix between the ones of Gensim and the ones of fastText (see this class docstring).
+In this example document features are word unigrams and bigrams, limiting the feature space to XXX with feature hashing.

 .. code:: python